HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Pre-detection item**

 1. All servers in the cluster are configured with available SSH information and the user is root or is configured with sudo operation privilege.
 2. All related component programs in the cluster run normally
 3. The cluster is configured with at least one data node and one logicDB

+> !Note
+>
-**Note**: The status detection of all related component programs in the cluster depends on a 2-minute periodic detection task, so there may be a 2-minute detection error between the current detection status and the actual component status.
+> The status detection of all related component programs in the cluster depends on a 2-minute periodic detection task, so there may be a 2-minute detection error between the current detection status and the actual component status.

 **Examination report detail:**